MaximilianFreitag/mnemo-post-classifier/README.md

 ### To-Do list: (Things that I want to add as a functionality)

-- [ ] A sidebar with a button where users can download example posts
+- [x] A sidebar with a button where users can download example posts
-- [ ] Add a loading time animation
+- [x] Add a loading time

 <br>
 <br>